BYWallace/cafe_mapper/README.md

 CoffeeMapper is an application for locating cafes/coffee shops via current or user inputted location.
 It adopts the sidebar-map UI model but with an Apple-esque slant on aesthetics.

 The initial view displays cafes based on your location.
+Please allow a couple of seconds for the browser to locate you and retrieve results.
 If you input an address, the Rails app communicates with Yelp to re-populate results and communicates with the front-end to re-render the results and adjust the map.

 ### Technologies Used